This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 It will take 2 to 3 months for your hip to heal.

 - Use a walker or crutches as directed.
 Ask your healthcare provider or orthopedist when you can put weight on your injured side.
 As your hip heals, use a cane to help you walk until your limp goes away.

-- Avoid high-impact activities and sports for 6 to 12 weeks or until your hip strength has returned.
+- Avoid high-impact activities and sports.
+Do this for 6 to 12 weeks or until your hip strength has returned.

-Go to physical therapy as directed.
+- Go to physical therapy, if directed.
 A physical therapist teaches you exercises to increase the range of motion in your hip.
 Exercises also make your hip stronger and decrease pain.